LemmyNet/lemmy-docs/src/en/federation/lemmy_protocol.md

 #### Block User

 Blocks a user so he can't participate anymore.
 The scope is determined by the `target` field: either a community, or a whole instance.
-The `remove_data` field can optionally be set to indicate that all previous posts of the user should be deleted.
+The `removeData` field can optionally be set to indicate that all previous posts of the user should be deleted.

 ```json